Common Data Warehouse Terms¶

 Extract Transform and Load (ETL)¶

-ETL is the process of extracting data from a systems-of-record-term transforming the structure of the data or the data itself and loading the results into a data store so it can be used later.
+ETL is the process of extracting data from a Systems Of Record transforming the structure of the data or the data itself and loading the results into a data store so it can be used later.

-ETL differs from ELT as the changes (transformations) are made while the data is being moved between between the systems-of-record-term and the data warehouse data store.
+ETL differs from ELT as the changes (transformations) are made while the data is being moved between between the Systems Of Record and the data warehouse data store.

 When you define a Change Rule within AgileData you are effectively creating a ETL process which collects the data (extract), changes the data (transform) and stores the data in the History or Event layer (load).
 However AgileData does not leverage the ETL pattern, it leverages the ELT pattern to ensure the transformation is undertaken in the part of its underlying infrastructure that has the ability to apply the changes the fastest.

-AgileData enables you to easily collect data from systems-of-record-term using API’s provided by those systems.
+AgileData enables you to easily collect data from Systems Of Record using API’s provided by those systems.
 Often those API’s will return the data you are collecting in a JSON format.
 AgileData automagically understands the structure of those JSON data files and creates the relevant data structures in the History layer to store the data.

 Software as a Service (SaaS)¶